stinkyBootsLLC/weather/version_2/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [The Unlicense](https://unlicense.org)

 ## Acknowledgments